alliancecan/Cloud-Survey-Data-Analysis-/README.md

 **To reproduce this** run the script in folder "Script", and make sure to re-specify the project's directory.

 # Data sensitivity:
 This repository does not contain any sensitive data.
-Data sensitivity is an important aspect to consider when dealing with any type of data, particularly when it comes to personal or confidential information.